dachoudhury/moodle-ai/README.md

 # MoodleAI Helper Chrome Extension

 This Chrome extension provides AI-powered assistance for Moodle activities by analyzing selected screenshots.
-It uses Mistral AI for OCR and Groq for LLM analysis (specifically code execution and course content summarization).
+It uses Mistral AI for OCR and Gemini for LLM analysis (specifically code execution and course content summarization, with a primary focus on helping with practice quizzes).

 ## Components

 *   **Frontend (Popup):** Provides the user interface within the browser extension popup.
-*   **Backend:** A Python FastAPI server that handles image processing (OCR via Mistral) and AI analysis (via Groq).
+*   **Backend:** A Python FastAPI server that handles image processing (OCR via Mistral) and AI analysis (via Gemini).
 Found in the `backend` directory.
 *   **Content Script:** Injected into web pages to enable screen area selection (`content-script.js`).
 *   **Background Script:** Manages communication between the popup, content script, and backend (`background.js`).